 The Baltic Sea is a large brackish body of water with several basins separated by sills.
 Hypoxia first occurred in the Baltic Sea after its transition from fresh water to brackish water about 8000 cal. yr BP (Sohlenius et al., 2001).
 Hypoxia was intermittently present through the Holocene (Zillén et al., 2008), and persistently present since about 1900 (Fonselius, 1981).
 The Baltic Sea now has a permanent halocline that prevents mixing and oxygenation of water (Andersin et al., 1978).
 The occurrence of hydrogen sulfide at depth in the Baltic fluctuates with flushing by Kattegat waters, with hydrogen sulfide present as shallow as 110 to 115 m (Fonselius, 1981).
-During the 20th century nitro-

-- present as shallow as 110 to 115 m (Fonselius, 1981).
 During the 20th century, nitrogen increased fourfold and phosphorus inputs to the Baltic increased eightfold (Larsson et al., 1985), which led to eutrophication and worsening hypoxia/anoxia.
-There is an early history of extreme fluctuation in bottom-water oxygen concentrations (>80 m) - from both natural cases and human-induced eutrophication.
+There is an early history of extreme fluctuation in bottom-water oxygen concentrations (>80 m)from both natural cases and human-induced eutrophication.
 Hydrogen sulfide was documented as early as 1931 in the Gotland Deep, and macrobenthos were reported absent from the Bornholm Basin in 1948.
-Episodic flushing events involving North Sea water occurred in the 1950s and 1960s causing oxygenation (3-5 ml L-1) followed by rapid drops in oxygen to near 0 in the Bornholm Basin (Tulkki, 1965, Leppäkoski, 1975). - During these events the normally low-diversity macrobenthos (e.g., 7-8 species) became heavily dominated in numbers and biomass by one or a few hypoxia-tolerant species (e.g., Scoloplos armiger in 1965; Capitella sp. in 1967).
-While macrobenthos biomass increased above the halocline, severe hypoxia and anoxia developed below (Elmgren, 1989), causing elimination of bioturbating macrofauna and formation of lam- inated sediments over large areas of seafloor (Schaffner et al., 1992).
+Episodic flushing events involving North Sea water occurred in the 1950s and 1960s causing oxygenation $(3-5 \text{ ml L}^{-1})$ followed by rapid drops in oxygen to near 0 in the Bornholm Basin (Tulkki, 1965, Leppäkoski, 1975).
+During these events the normally lowdiversity macrobenthos (e.g., 7-8 species) became heavily dominated in numbers and biomass by one or a few hypoxiatolerant species (e.g. Scoloplos armiger in 1965; Capitella sp. in 1967).
+While macrobenthos biomass increased above the halocline, severe hypoxia and anoxia developed below (Elmgren, 1989), causing elimination of bioturbating macrofauna and formation of laminated sediments over large areas of seafloor (Schaffner et al., 1992).

 In the eastern Gotland Deep biological features and abiotic factors result in distinct faunal zones (Olenin, 1997).
 Up to 50 species were found at oxygenated depths <30 m, only 11-14 species were present in hypoxic waters from 50 to 124 m, and no species were recovered between 124 and 140 m.
 High biomass in shallow areas was associated with a hard-bottom community of Mytilus edulis and with Macoma balthica in sediment (Olenin, 1997).
 Among the hypoxia-tolerant taxa found at deeper depths are the ophiuroid Amphiura sarsi, the priapulid Halicryptus spinulosus, the peracarid crustaceans Saduria entomon, Diastylis rathkei and Pontoporeia femorata, the bivalve Macoma balthica, and the polychaetes Pygospio elegans and Scoloplos armiger.
+Hypoxia-tolerant ostracods include Cyprideis torosa, Heterocyprideis sorbyana, and Candona neglecta.
+These taxa reflect either omnivorous mobile (swimming) taxa, i.e. the crustaceans, or shallow infaunal deposit feeders.
+Both groups have minimal bioturbation capacity.